krzysu/mashaclimbing/src/posts/2018-asia-travel/03-railay-beach.md

 published: true
 tags: ['travel', 'outdoor']
 image: './03-railay-beach.jpg'
+seo: 'Climbing in Railay & Tonsai Beach in Thailand.
+Watch a video about climbing in paradise.
+We found cheap accommodation in Rapala Bungalows.
+Climbing gear rental in Basecamp in Tonsai Beach.'
 ---

 Krabi was planned back in Berlin..
 And here it is, climbing paradise - the dream came true!